Tax Services

 Why am I paying IRMAA?

-If you are being charged IRMAA, it is because the Social Security Administration (SSA) has determined that your income exceeds specific thresholds.
-The IRMAA tax brackets 2023 starts from $97,000 for individual tax filers or $194,000 for joint tax filers.
+The IRMAA tax brackets for 2025 starts from $106,000 for individual tax filers or $212,000 for joint tax filers.
+It starts from $106,000 for married couples who file separately.
 As a result, you will have to pay higher premiums for Medicare Part B and/or Part D.

 How long do I pay IRMAA?

 The SSA specifically evaluates MAGI based on their tax return filed two years earlier to determine eligibility.
-You pay IRMAA as long as you exceed the IRMAA limits the current year.
+You pay IRMAA as long as you exceed the 2025 IRMAA bracket limits the current year.

 Getting the Most Out of IRMAA

 Your unique tax and financial circumstances determine how these IRMAA tax brackets will affect you.
-That's why you need to work with financial planners who not only comprehend the intricacies of IRMAA but also understand your specific situation inside and out.
-By collaborating with knowledgeable experts like the team at Asset Preservation Wealth and Tax, you can receive personalized advice and guidance.
+Work with financial planners who understand both IRMAA complexities and your unique situation.
+The experts at Asset Preservation Wealth and Tax, can give you personalized advice and guidance.

 As fiduciaries, our top priority is always the best interests of our clients.
 We are committed to putting their needs ahead of our own.
-We will enable you to navigate the complexities of IRMAA tax brackets with confidence and make informed decisions for your financial future.
+We’ll help you navigate the complexities of IRMAA tax brackets with confidence to make better financial decisions.

 Get a free portfolio review today!